 Rover was designed and built after months of feedback and suggestions from personnel of the K-12 education ecosystem in the US, UK and Australia, including dozens of school administrators, policy makers, IT and tech professionals, teachers, parents and students.
-The Rover app uses several methods to ensure that inappropriate content is kept from the users and we continue to constantly monitor, evaluate and improve our content filtering as the internet is indeed a very big place. • The Rover App uses DansGuardian as the basis for our filtering technology.
-DansGuardian is the leading OpenSource application for web-based content filtering. •We employ rule based filtering examining domain, URL, and file extensions. •The filtering system also looks for keywords within the text content of any domains – specifically the filter is set to restrict access to any reference to pornography, bad words or profanity, and proxy sites. •The Rover App team also maintains a listing of specifically blocked websites not already filtered through the above means, but which are determined to be unsuitable to classrooms.
-Websites on this listing are inaccessible to all Rover app users.
+The Rover app uses several methods to ensure that inappropriate content is kept from the users and we continue to constantly monitor, evaluate and improve our content filtering as the internet is indeed a very big place. • The Rover App team maintains a listing of specifically unblocked websites that have partnered with us to make their content available to iPad users.
+Websites not on this listing are inaccessible to Rover app users.

 It is either network or device related.
 Network related means that UDP ports: 53, 443, (audio feed) are being blocked.
 Check your network settings on them.
 If your network is set to block UDP on those ports, then no audio.
 To find out if the audio issue is network related, connect at a different WiFi access point (say a home or public one like Starbucks or other public buildings) and see if Rover gives the same result, or has working audio.
 If your issue is device related (audio feed is getting through, but not getting to the iPad speaker), check audio from the earphone jack.
 It might be an iPad setting that needs to be moved to get the speaker audio working.
 1. Check to see if the function of the iPad Side Switch is set for Lock Rotation instead of Mute (in your iPad settings).
 This can prevent audio output from the speaker and not the earphone jack.
 2. Don’t forget new volume locations in iOS 7.
 Go to Settings and check the mute and volume setting there, and then see if the audio works on the speaker, and there’s another one if you swipe upwards from the bottom of your ipad screen.
 In any case, even when the switch and settings are NOT on mute, you could still be getting no audio from the speaker.
 So if it’s still silent after checking settings, go to step 3.
 3. TOGGLE the Side-Switch function setting (to Mute/Lock Rotation), TOGGLE the side switch button on/off, restart your iPad if necessary after doing those, but it DOES work.
 4. As a last resort try this one out: • Delete Rover off the iPad • Cold restart your iPad • Download a new copy from your App Store • Check volume settings • Open up Rover and check speaker audio